Technology Education Building (TEB), Room 103

 HIM 293.
 Health Information Directed Practice.
 2 Credits.

 Provides practicum experience in health information management functions utilizing medical record technologies in a classroom simulation and/or under the direct supervision of facility personnel in local health care facilities.
 Includes practice exams in preparation for the national Registered Health Information Technicians (RHIT) Exam.
-Prerequisites: HIM 121, HIM 141, HIM 182, HIM 270, HIM 273, HIM 275, HIM 281, HIM 283, and, HIM 286.
-Prerequisite/concurrent: HIM 276 and HIM 290.
+Prerequisites: HIM 121, HIM 141, HIM 182, HIM 270, HIM 273, HIM 275, HIM 281, HIM 283.
+Prerequisite/concurrent: HIM 262.